mccreath/isitup-for-slack/docs/TUTORIAL.md

-# Creating Custom Slash Commands for Slack
+# Your First Custom Slash Command for Slack

-This tutorial is the first part of a two-part series that will show you how to set up a slash command.
-In the second part, we'll extend that to using a slash command to query a remote service and post the results to a channel, group, or DM in a webhook.
+This tutorial is the first part of a two-part series.
+This part will show you how to set up and process a simple slash command.
+The second part will work with more complex data and different message options.

+You can download the completed script here: https://github.com/mccreath/isitup-for-slack/

-## About Slash Commands
+## How Slack's Slash Commands Work

-Slack's custom slash commands perform a very simple task: they take whatever text you enter after the command itself (along with some other predefined values), send it to a URL, then accept whatever the script returns and posts it as a Slackbot message to the person who issued the command.
-What you do with that text at the URL is what makes slash commands so useful.
+A slash command performs a very simple task: it takes whatever text you enter after the command itself and sends it to a URL.
+Then it receives whatever that URL returns and posts it as a message in Slack.
+By default this message visible only to the person who issued the command, and that’s what this tutorial will do.
+We’ll get into posting the message for everyone in a channel to see in the next tutorial.

+**What makes slash commands so useful and powerful is what you do with that text at the URL.**

 For example, you have a script that translates English to French, so you create a slash command called `/translate`, and expect that the user will enter an English word that they'd like translated into French.
 When the user types `/translate dog` into the Slack message field, Slack bundles up the text string `dog` with those other server variables and sends the whole thing to your script, which performs its task of finding the correct French word, `chien`, and sends it back to Slack along with whatever message you added with your script has, and Slack posts it back to the user as `The French word for "dog" is "chien"`.
 No one else on the team will see message, since it's from Slackbot to the user.

+1. Slack bundles up the text string dog with those other server variables and sends the whole thing to your script on your server.
+2. The script performs its task of finding the correct French word, chien
+3. The script sends it back to Slack along with whatever additional information or message you added with your script
+4. Slack posts it back to the user as The French word for “dog” is “chien”.
+By default, no one else on the team will see message.

 This very simple demo will take you through the process of setting up a custom slash command (https://api.slack.com/slash-commands) using a third-party service.
 It's also the first part of a larger tutorial that will show you how to use a slash command to query a remote service and post the results to a channel, group, or DM.

-If you're familiar with PHP, JSON, and cURL, you can probably find all the info you need in the comments of the `isitup.php` script.
-If you're curious, read on!
+If you're familiar with PHP, JSON, and cURL, you can probably find all the info you need in the comments of the `isitup.php` script in this repo.
+If you’re curious about the nuts and bolts, read on!

-You can download the completed script here: https://github.com/mccreath/isitup-for-slack/

-## About This Tutorial
+## What we're going to do

 For this tutorial, we'll be using the web service [itisiup.org](http://isitup.org) to check whether a website is running.
 It's a good one to start with because the [API is super simple](https://isitup.org/api/api.html), and because you don't need an API key to use the service.
 All you need to do is identify your script to their servers.